AhmedNaguib94/chart/README.md

 ### `Issue`

-I have an issue with the chart endpoint so I get the data from postman response and create a dummey-data.json file and get the data from this JSON file and make the filteration on local
+I have an issue with the chart endpoint as it returns <b>CORS ERROR</b> so I get the data from postman response and create a dummey-data.json file and get the data from this JSON file and make the filteration on local

 ### `chart package`